hnibert/ace-prototype/_species/whitefish-various.md

 #Management
 management_structure: No agency
+management_bodies:
+management_body_notes: >-
-management_bodies: Currently, no agency manages broad whitefish in Alaska.
+    Currently, no agency manages broad whitefish in Alaska.
 Commercial havest is tracked, but not regulated.
-The U. S. Fish and Wildlife Service and the Alaska Department of Fish and Game are together working on a broad whitefish management plan.
+The U.S. Fish and Wildlife Service and the Alaska Department of Fish and Game are together working on a broad whitefish management plan.
-management_body_notes:

 #CDQ Community Development Group(s)
 cdq_groups: []